matiasromeromarine/Bank-Simulation/README.md

 Context:

 This program works around the problem of monetary transactions and a bank balance.
-The purpose of the program is to model a bank account, this means including an account holder, account number, password, balance, etc. This project includes objects and attributes so it is great for the purpose of the class.
+The purpose of the program is to model a bank account database, this means including an account holder, ID, balance, etc. This project includes objects and attributes so it is great for the purpose of the class.
 I think it is very interesting and I want to work with a subject like this because I think that it is a possibility that in the future I work in finance or banking.
-For example the class will include the different bank accounts/owners.
-Each bank account/number will be another class of person type including name, age, etc, and will include objects like: balance.
-The purpose of this program will be to make a clear balance sheet for easy access.
+For example the class will include the different types of  bank accounts and the respective owner.
+Each bank account will be another class and will include objects like: balance.
+The purpose of this program will be to make a clear balance sheet for easy access as if it were an actual database from a bank and an actual employee was creating a bank account for a client and later modifying it.

 Diagram:
 ![image](https://github.com/user-attachments/assets/3b0c18be-5b03-408a-acd3-ab76d9ce4312)